varnishcache/varnish-cache/doc/sphinx/reference/varnishtest.rst

 -h               Show help

--i               Set PATH to find varnish binaries in build tree
+-i               Set PATH and vmod_path to find varnish binaries in build tree

 -j jobs          Run this many tests in parallel